We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 Vaping CBD can also cause side effects, such as tiredness, sleepiness, dry mouth, and low blood pressure.

-However, the likelihood of these effects is low because they’ve only been reported in studies using very high oral (taken by mouth) doses of pure CBD; typically 300 mg and higher (6).
+But the likelihood of these effects is low because they’ve only been reported in studies using very high oral (taken by mouth) doses of pure CBD; typically 300 mg and higher (6).

 Overall, CBD is a relatively safe substance that’s been taken in daily dosages as high as 1500 mg without any significant problems (7).
 It’s also considered safe by the World Health Organization (WHO) (8).